-- A population-based study. - 2151 included women. - High quality of data sources and complete information in the follow-up period for all included women - Adjustment for several factors: age, procedure type, preoperative oestrogen use, comorbidity, educational level and personal annual income. - Redeemed prescriptions were used as a proxy for drug use. - No data on symptomatology, catheter usage, preoperative antibiotics or urine culture.
+- A population-based study. - 2151 included women. - High quality of data sources and complete information in the follow-up period for all included women. - Adjustment for several factors: age, procedure type, preoperative oestrogen use, comorbidity, educational level and personal annual income. - Redeemed prescriptions were used as a proxy for drug use. - No data on symptomatology, catheter usage, preoperative antibiotics or urine culture.

-have recurrent UTI within 12 months.
-There are several risk factors for UTI and recurrent UTI; for example, high age, urogenital atrophy and urinary incontinence (UI).
-UI is associated with UTI, and UTI might be regarded as a comorbid condition in women with UI due to several factors including poor perineal hygiene.
-Thus, it is not surprising that UTI is seen in women with UI, but no studies have so far examined the burden of UTI in women undergoing surgery for UI in a population-based setting.
+Protected by copyright, including for uses related to text and UTI during their life-time-of these, 27% have recurrent UTI within 12 months.1 There are several risk factors for UTI and recurrent UTI; for example, high age, urogenital atrophy and urinary incontinence (UI)^{2 3} UI is associated with UTI^{2 4} and $\mathbf{\overline{G}}$ UTI might be regarded as a comorbid condition in women with UI due to several factors including poor perineal hygiene.5 Thus, it is not surprising that UTI is seen in women with UI, but no studies have so far examined the burden of UTI in women undergoing surgery for UI in a population-based setting.

 It is also well known that UTI is common after UI surgery.
-Risk factors of postoperative UTI include previous recurrent UTI, postoperative catheterisation, positive urine cultures at day of surgery and preoperative postvoid residual.
-UTI after UI surgery might occur among 6-38% of the women-depending on diagnostic methods and criteria.
-And surgery-related infections occur within 2 months.
-Thus, while some knowledge of UTI exists in the short-term perspective after UI surgery, there is only little evidence on the frequency of UTI in a more long-term perspective after UI surgery.
+Risk factors of postoperative UTI include previous recurrent UTI, postoperative catheterisation, positive urine cultures at day of surgery and preoperative postvoid residual.^{6-9} UTI after UI surgery might occur among 6-38% of the womendepending on diagnostic methods and criteria.8 10-16 and surgery-related infections occur within 2 months.17 Thus, while some knowledge of UTI exists in the short-term perspective after UI surgery, there is only little evidence on the frequency of UTI in a more long-term perspective after UI surgery.8 a min bu simila lles proportion initiated use after surgery.

-The purpose of this study was to examine the use of antibiotics for UTI before and after surgery for UI, and among women using antibiotics for UTI before surgery to estimate the risk of post-operative use in a short-term and long-term perspective.
+The purpose of this study was to examine the use of antibiotics for UTI before and after surgery for UI, and among women using antibiotics for UTI before surgery to estimate the risk of postoperative use in a short-term and long-term perspective.
 This topic is clinically highly relevant in the counselling of women prior to surgery for UI: What can they expect of postoperative complications?
 Can preoperative drug users expect to continue drug use after surgery?